 I have been knitting for longer than I've been reading and writing, and have no memory of learning to knit.
-It's over 50 years since I knitted my first cardigan for myself, and nearly 50 since I knitted my first Fair Isle cardigan.
+It's nearly 60 years since I knitted my first cardigan for myself, and over 50 since I knitted my first Fair Isle cardigan.
 Since then I've knitted hundreds, if not thousands, of pieces of knitting.
 I love knitting Fair Isle - so many colours and patterns to choose I will never run out of ideas.

 Knitting for income